LilithSed/Cinema-Ticket-Booking-System/README.md

 ```

 ## Note
-If you face $${\color{red}permission denied}$$ or other permission related problems while trying to run the Docker, this can come from the 'startup.sh' file.
+If you face 'permission denied' or other permission related problems while trying to run the Docker, this can come from the 'startup.sh' file.

 Just change it's permissions using [chmod] command.